CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 To run the script within ***Windows*** after successfully embedding your ***PowerShell*** script in a compatible image, you need to rename the *".jpg"* file extension to *".ps1"*.
 You can then start the script either from a ***PowerShell*** console, e.g. *PS C:\Users\Demo> .\\jpws_img.ps1* or start it from the ***Windows*** desktop by right-clicking the file icon and selecting *"Run with PowerShell"*.

 The best way to run the script after tweeting the image, is to first get the image address from ***Twitter***.
 You do this by clicking on the image within the tweet to fully expand it, then right-click on the image and select "***Copy image address***".
-From a ***PowerShell*** console type the following command with the pasted-in image address, which needs to be within quote marks:
+From a ***PowerShell*** console type the following command with the pasted-in image address, which needs to be within quotation marks:

 ````bash
 iwr "https://pbs.twimg.com/media/F6KdhMtX0AAhSQf?format=jpg&name=small" -OutFile fib.ps1;.\fib.ps1